apache/spark/docs/tutorial_taskflow_api.rst

     :start-after: [START main_flow]
     :end-before: [END main_flow]

-In contrast, with Decorated Flows in Airflow 2.0, the invocation itself automatically generates the dependencies as shown below.
+In contrast, with the Taskflow API in Airflow 2.0, the invocation itself automatically generates the dependencies as shown below.

 .. exampleinclude:: /../airflow/example_dags/tutorial_decorated_etl_dag.py